opengisch/QField/docs/mn/_sources/install/index.rst.txt

 iOS
 -------
 An iOS version is in the making.
-You can `sign up for beta testing <https://forms.clickup.com/f/22wqj-2878/D6IEV7K3PKVONXPX8P>`_ to get access earlier than everyone else.
+You can `sign up for beta testing in testflight <https://testflight.apple.com/join/TbG1kJVI>`_ to get access earlier than everyone else.